MileHacker Logo

 Seasonal Travel Overview

 Shoulder Season (Early June, Late August, Late November): Fewer crowds, potentially lower prices.
 Weather can be unpredictable.
-The Beginning of june may see monsoon onset, late August remains hot, late November turns colder.
+The Onset of june may see monsoon onset, late August remains hot, late November turns colder.
 Low Season (Summer Monsoon & Winter): Lowest prices, fewer tourists.
 Summer brings intense heat, high humidity, heavy rain.
 Typhoons August-September.
 Winter is cold, limits outdoor activities, some reduced hours.

 Monsoon Season

-Late June to late July
+End Of june to late July

 Details